 ANG 5801.
 Field Methods in Cultural Anthropology (3).
 This course covers the methods and theories associated with cultural anthropological field work, from research design and project preparation to the presentation of reports based on research.
 Includes supervised field work projects.

 ANG 5824r.
-Anthropological Fieldwork: Archaeology (1–9).
-This course focuses on the use of methodology learned in seminars.
-May be repeated to a maximum of nine semester hours.
+Anthropological Fieldwork: Archaeology (3–9).
+The course focuses on the use of methodology learned in seminars.
+May be repeated to a maximum of nine credit hours.

 ANG 5905r.
 Directed Individual Study (1–3).
 (S/U grade only).
 May be repeated to a maximum of twelve semester hours within the same term.